 - Sustainable Communities: community services, ethnic differences/cultural and demographic change, food hubs, leadership development, local and regional food systems, partnerships, quality of life, sustainability measures, urban/rural integration

 North Dakota SARE Professional Development Program continues to expand its development of partnerships with the non- governmental organizations, Tribal colleges, Natural Resource Conservation Service, and Soil Conservation Districts.
 ND SARE provides a close relationship with the university outreach through educating and collaborating with NDSU Extension educators.
 The greatest successes for the ND SARE PDP in North Dakota have been with educators working with NGOs and NDSU.
 Limited success has occurred with Tribal College outreach programs due to turn over in tribal leadership but efforts to seek partners and expanded outreach will continue.
 Partnerships will continue with Soil Conservation Districts and the Natural Resource Conservation Service which have resulted in several successful projects.
 Extension in North Dakota continues to be county-based and regionally supported with Research Extension Centers and state faculty at NDSU Fargo Campus.
-Extension activities at the 1994 Land grant Tribal colleges in North Dakota are encouraged and were expanded though the addition of Co-Coordinator focusing on Tribal interaction.
+Extension activities at the 1994 Land grant Tribal colleges in North Dakota are encouraged and will be expanded though the addition of Co-Coordinator focusing on Tribal interaction.
 NDSU continues to be a strong supporter of the SARE program and sustainable agriculture across departments and research extension centers.
 While NDSU doesn’t have specific state funding for sustainable agriculture education and outreach, NDSU does have faculty who conduct research on soil health, organic agriculture and livestock/environmental stewardship.

 The transition in the ND SARE PDP program to the appointment of Co-Coordinators to lead the project continues to work well.
 More outreach, enhanced communication, and an increase in funded professional development program projects have occurred with the change to three co-coordinators.
 These co-coordinators are based in a county office (1) and regionally at Research Extension Centers (2).